Scales (79 Available)

 Measures the degree to which this individual has the ability to learn quickly, problem solve and understand basic mathematical concepts.
 This ability is appropriate for most, if not all, jobs.

 Measures the degree to which the individual is open to learning new experiences.
-The degree to which he/she listens to the needs of others and uses listening skills to guide sales strategies.
+The degree to which they listen to the needs of others and uses listening skills to guide sales strategies.

 Measures a basic understanding of mathematical computation and concepts (e.g., making change, calculating percentages, applying discounts, basic addition, subtraction, division and multiplication).
 The ability to solve these types of problems has also been related to speed of learning and general problem solving skills.
 This test is appropriate for jobs requiring knowledge of basic math functions (e.g., cashiers, tellers, basic accounting, payroll, etc.).